-At a store if my daughter asks for something and I say ‘No’ she starts a tantrum, but the phrase ‘Ammi listen to me’ is what she says.
+At a store, if my daughter asks for something and I say ‘No’ she starts a tantrum, but the phrase ‘Ammi listen to me’ is what she says.
 And when I take the time to listen to the reason why she wants the item and later gently explain why I cannot get it then, she is happy.
 Simply because she feels understood, by her Ammi.

 Acknowledge, Not Judge

 When my son told me about a friend who was not talking to him, I wanted to tell him to let the friend go – ‘‘you are a better person than him’’.
 But instead, I listened and let him explain the reason for the fight.
-I sympathised and tried to find a solution to resuming their friendship.
+I sympathized and tried to find a solution to resume their friendship.
 A week later my son happily told me ‘’Ammi, Arith and I are friends again’’.
 I was happy he was discussing his personal experiences with me and I was glad I did not judge.
 No matter how small, let your children voice their opinions.
 Do not always be a protective and judgemental parent.

 Acknowledge A Child’s Difficulties

 When studying for an exam do not pressure a child saying “You have to get 90 marks ok’’!
-Instead be open to ask your kid if what he is studying is hard.
+Instead be open to asking your kid if what he is studying is hard.
 Can she remember the words?
 How can you help?
 Leave it open for a child to express difficulty in any situation.
 Teach them to be able to come to Ammi or Thathi with a problem or to admit they are having a difficulty.

 Acknowledge Your Child’s Importance

 Never shut down a child no matter how small.
 “Because I say so… I don’t want to hear your explanation..” are phrases that shut down a child and tell them their opinions are not important.
 Curb your anger, let the child explain himself or let her decide on some matters.
 Strangely even the smallest kids make a lot of wise decisions when given enough encouragement.